shalommmitz/localstack_cdk_python__template/README.md

 cdk synth
 ```

-Running `cdk synth` should emit to the screen the template (which is a JSON string).
+Running `cdk synth` should emit the template to the screen as  a JSON string.

 If there are issues: